ashaffir/playperfect/README.md

 ### Operations
 * Proper application run
-  Currently the API is running from within a Tmux session so that it wont stop then the SSH is closed.
+  Currently, the API is running from within a Tmux session so that it won't stop then the SSH is closed.
-  This should be modified for production level.
+  This should be modified for the production level.

 ### Unit testing
-* Extend the simple tests to a more thorough tests that cover all relevant functionalities of each unit
+* Extend the simple tests to more thorough tests that cover all relevant functionalities of each unit

 ### DevOps/IT
 * Security
-- To save time on mingling with the GCP permissions/roles/IAM, I've decided to set the apps have permissions to be run by "allUsers".
-This, of course, should be modified to adhere with production standards.
+- To save time on mingling with the GCP permissions/roles/IAM, I've decided to set the apps to have permissions to be run by "allUsers".
+This, of course, should be modified to adhere to production standards.

 * Setup CI/CD (preferably Github Actions)